erikzaadi/erikzaadi.com/content/posts/2017/Sane-versioning-in-NodeJs.md

 The `--no-git-tag-version` parameter makes `npm` only change `package.json`, without adding a tag or a commit for the bump.

-This means that each service and library's artifact includes correct version in the archived `package.json`.
+This means that each service and library's artifact includes the correct version in the archived `package.json`.

 _Unt Viola!_ No extra commit to bump the version, and we can make sure by using Github's protected branches feature, that no merges are done without review (and tests).

-The only small issue left is at dev time, where our devs need to do `git describe` to se what version they're on, but that's a no brainer, and solved through process.
+The only small issue left is at dev time, where our devs need to do `git describe` to see what version they're on, but that's a no brainer, and solved through a process.

 ## But that's not the standard?!?!